alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ##Exporting circus animals within the EU

-You must register the circus and the animals with the Animal Plant and Health Agency (APHA) if you’re exporting the following animals kept for exhibition or entertainment within the EU:
+You must register the circus and the animals with APHA if you’re exporting the following animals kept for exhibition or entertainment within the EU:

 - all mammals (including bats)
 - birds